Questions and Answers

 I’m going to give you an “average” costs.

-1) Costs per competition – every “comp” is different depending on the organizers.
+1) Costs per competition – every “comp” is different depending on the organizers, usually $30 to $50 per single dance

-2) Many give a discounted per entry fee if you buy a “package”
+2) Some organizers give a discount per entry fee if you buy a “package”

 3) A package can be a combination of “hotel room, admission fee to your dancing session e.g., morning or evening”, evening show ticket, meals…so you would have to see if the cost of a Package is better for you than paying for everything separately.

-4) You will also pay for your “pro” hotel room, his admission ticket, his meals, his travel time, parking for his car…anything
+4) You will also pay for your “pro” hotel room, his admission ticket, his meals, his travel time, parking for his car…everything for the day of the comp.

-5) Some studios also charge a studio fee…your going to pay the “studio” a fee for competing with the “pro” as they deem it “time away” that they could be earning $$$ in his absence.
+5) Some studios also charge a studio fee…you’re going to pay the “studio” a fee for competing with the “pro” as they claim it “time away” that they could be earning $$$ in his absence.

 6) Hair – your hair will have to be up-do and off your shoulders, get an